There are several ways that you can distribute course readings to your students:

 For more information on uploading resources into learning management environment, please visit the Quercus Support Resources hub for information on building your course.

-When our spaces reopen, to place physical copies of assigned course materials on reserve in the library, email syllabus.service@library.utoronto.ca and your item(s) will be directed to the appropriate library.
+- Email syllabus.service@library.utoronto.ca to request that physical copies of assigned course materials be placed on reserve in the library,and your item(s) will be directed to the appropriate library.

 - The course name and course code